mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Bone marrow is a substance found in the spaces in the center of the larger bones in your body: your hip, breastbone, and pelvis.

 Your bone marrow contains a large number of stem cells.
-Stem cells are immature cells that produce all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that clot to stop you from bleeding. **Edit: Any stem cell can become a specific kind of blood cell such as** Your stem cells are constantly dividing and changing into the different types of blood cells in your body&mdash;replacing older blood cells.
+Stem cells are immature cells that produce all of the blood cells in your body: the white blood cells that fight infection, red blood cells that carry oxygen, and platelets that clot to stop you from bleeding.
+Your stem cells are constantly dividing and changing into the different types of blood cells in your body&mdash;replacing older blood cells.
 Some stem cells also circulate in your bloodstream.

 You'll hear your transplant referred to as a "bone marrow transplant" or a "stem cell transplant."
-Technically, stem cell transplant is the more correct term, as you'll receive an infusion of stem cells.
+Technically, stem cell transplant is the more correct term, as you'll be receiving an infusion of stem cells.

 ### Autologous Stem Cell Transplant
 An autologous stem cell transplant is being recommended for you because, while you have cancer, you are in relatively good health and your doctors feel that a transplant is the best treatment for your specific disease.

 Autologous means "from yourself."
-When you have an autologous stem cell transplant your stem cells are harvested from your body and then frozen before you receive chemotherapy.
-You will receive a very high dose of chemotherapy to kill the cancer in your body.
+When you have an autologous stem cell transplant, your stem cells are harvested from your body and then frozen before you receive chemotherapy.
+You will receive a very high-dose of chemotherapy to kill the cancer in your body.
 This chemotherapy will also destroy most of the blood cells in your bone marrow and bloodstream.

-Collecting your stem cells beforehand allows us to give you a high dose of chemotherapy before returning your stem cells to you.
-Once your stem cells have been given back to you they will slowly start to make new blood cells.
+Collecting your stem cells beforehand allows us to give you a high-dose of chemotherapy before returning your stem cells to you.
+Once your stem cells have been given back to you, they will slowly start to make new blood cells.
 You are literally receiving a stem cell transplant "from yourself."

 An autologous transplant has 3 key phases:

 **Before** - You will prepare for your stem cell transplant.
-You will receive drugs that stimulate your body to make more stem cells than normal and encourage those stem cells to circulate in your bloodstream.
+You will receive medications that stimulate your body to make more stem cells than normal and encourage those stem cells to circulate in your bloodstream.
 Your stem cells will be harvested from your bloodstream and then stored.
 A central venous catheter will be inserted into your upper chest wall.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of chemotherapy being given through the catheter. </p></div>

-**During** - You will receive your chemotherapy, which is called the "conditioning regimen", to kill the cancer cells.
+**During** - You will receive your chemotherapy, which is called the "conditioning regimen," to kill the cancer cells.
 Your stem cells and other blood cells will also be killed and you will lose your ability to make new blood cells.
 Your immune system will be severely compromised.
 Your stem cells will be taken from storage and infused into your body through your catheter.
 This is your stem cell transplant.

 <div class="image-placeholder"><p>Image Placeholder: An image/diagram of the process of engraftment. </p></div>

 **After** - The infused stem cells find their way through your bloodstream to your bones.
-Over time they take hold in your bones, a process called "engraftment."
+Over time, they take hold in your bones, a process called "engraftment."
 They begin to divide and create healthy, new blood cells.
 Your immune and vital systems begin to return to normal.

 ### Outpatient Autologous Stem Cell Transplant
 Depending on your condition and treatment you may receive part of your care in the hospital as an inpatient and part of it in the BMT clinic as an outpatient.
-While you're being cared for in the outpatient setting you will stay in a local hotel or apartment.
+While you're being cared for in the outpatient setting, you will stay in a local hotel or apartment.
 You will only be admitted to the hospital if you develop complications.

-While each person't transplant is different, here is a typical timeline for someone having an outpatient transplant.
-You'll see that the days leading up to the transplant are given minus number such as Day −3, Day −2 etc. The day of the transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.
+While each patient's transplant is different, here is a typical timeline for someone having an outpatient transplant.
+You'll see that the days leading up to the transplant are given minus numbers such as Day −3, Day −2, etc. The day of the transplant is Day 0, and the days that follow are Day +1, Day +2 etc. Your healthcare team will use this format when they explain your transplant to you.

-* **Day −4:** You and your caregiver will check into a hotel or apartment close to MSKCC's main campus in Manhattan.
+* **Day −4:** You and your caregiver will check into a hotel or apartment close to MSKCC's main hospital in Manhattan.
 * **Day −3:** You and your caregiver will come to MSKCC's Interventional Radiology Department at the main hospital, where a central venous catheter will be inserted in your upper chest wall.
 You will return to your hotel or apartment in the evening.
 * **Day −2:** You will come to the Outpatient BMT Clinic where you will receive your chemotherapy.
 You will return to your hotel or apartment in the evening.
 (Note that, in some cases, patients will need multiple days of chemotherapy.
 Your healthcare team will explain your specific treatment plan to you.)
 * **Day −1:** This is a rest day.
 You will come to the outpatient clinic for evaluation.
 * **Day 0:** This is your transplant day.
 You will come to the Outpatient BMT Clinic where you will receive your stem cell transplant.
 You will return to your hotel or apartment in the evening.
 * **Day +1 to +12:** You will visit the Outpatient BMT Clinic each day to have blood work done, your vital signs checked, and a physical examination.
 You'll also receive hydration, electrolytes, and transfusions if necessary.
-While you are in the outpatient clinic you will be cared for in a private room that has a bed and bathroom.
+While you are in the outpatient clinic, you will be cared for in a private room that has a bed and bathroom.
 There is a bedside entertainment unit with a TV and a computer.
 A light breakfast and lunch will be provided for you.
 There is a communal lounge with coffee and tea for caregivers.
 You will return to your hotel or apartment each evening.

 After Day +12 your central venous catheter will be removed.
-If you live within one hour of MSKCC's main hospital you may be allowed to return home.
-If you live further away you will stay at your local hotel or apartment for a few more weeks.
+If you live within 1 hour of MSKCC's main hospital, you may be allowed to return home.
+If you live further away, you will stay at your local hotel or apartment for a few more weeks.
 You will still visit the Outpatient BMT Clinic regularly.

 ## Your Transplant Team
 <div class="image-placeholder invisible"><p>Image Placeholder: Photograph of the outpatient transplant team would work, if printing is not an issue.</p></div>

 A team of healthcare professionals from the Adult Bone Marrow Transplant Service will care for you throughout your treatment.
-Below you'll find a list of the team members and their roles.
+Below, you'll find a list of the team members and their roles.
 You will meet each member of your healthcare team at different times during your treatment.

 Your **attending doctor** will be in charge of your care throughout your treatment.
-Even though one specific doctor will be your primary doctor, you will be cared for by different doctors during your transplant.
+Even though 1 specific doctor will be your primary doctor, you'll be cared for by different doctors during your transplant.

 A **fellow** is a doctor who has completed general training and is receiving additional training in cancer care.

 A **nurse practitioner (NP)** is a nurse who has a master's or doctoral degree.
 An NP is licensed to examine you, provide medical treatments, and prescribe medications.
 The NPs will be responsible for your daily care when you come to the Outpatient BMT Clinic.

-Your **BMT nurse coordinator** is a nurse who will communicate and work with you, your caregiver and your team of doctors to organize and schedule all the testing, procedures, and consults with other professionals required prior to your transplant.
-The nurse coordinator will give you treatment calendars that show your treatment plan over time.
+Your **BMT nurse coordinator** is a nurse who will communicate and work with you, your caregiver, and your team of doctors to organize and schedule all the testing, procedures, and consults with other professionals required prior to your transplant.
+Your nurse coordinator will give you calendars that show your treatment plan over time.

 A team of **nurses** will provide your day-to-day nursing care.
 They are registered nurses specially trained in the care of stem cell transplant patients.

 A **hospitalist** is a doctor who only sees patients while they are in the hospital.
-At MSKCC a hospitalist is on duty all night.
+At MSKCC, a hospitalist is on duty all night.

 A **clinical pharmacist** specializes in the care of transplant patients.
-The pharmacist will review your medications with you and your caregiver, teaching you how to take them properly and to inform you of any side effects they may cause.
-The pharmacist will review and monitor your medications frequently with the outpatient team.
+Your pharmacist will review your medications with you and your caregiver, teaching you how to take them properly, and to inform you of any side effects they may cause.
+Your pharmacist will review and monitor your medications frequently with the outpatient team.

-**A social worker** will help you, your family and those around you manage the stress that comes with the transplant process.
+**A social worker** will help you, your family, and those around you manage the stress that comes with the transplant process.
 The social workers understand the issues faced by transplant patients and are on hand to listen, offer counseling, and refer you or your family to other resources and services as needed.

 **House staff** are doctors who are completing their residency.
 They work under the supervision of the fellows and attending doctors.

 **Financial counselors** from Patient Financial Services will work with you and your insurance company to determine your transplant benefits.
 These counselors are experienced in the insurance issues faced by transplant patients.
 Each insurance company and their policies differ, so when your insurance company requires authorization your financial counselor will assist with that process.

-**Session assistants** are part of the check-in process and monitor patient flow.
-They assist doctors and nurse practitioners, schedule appointments, manage medical records, and track each patient's daily progress.
+**Session assistants** check-in patients and monitor patient flow in and out of the clinic.
+They assist doctors and NPs, schedule appointments, manage medical records, and track each patient's daily progress.
 This includes any scans, tests, and treatments given.

-**Physician Office Assistants** provide administrative support to attending staff.
-You may speak with this person when you submit information or when you have questions for the physician.
+**Physician office assistants** provide administrative support to attending staff.
+You may speak with this person when you submit information or when you have questions for your physician.

 While you are here, you will come to know all of the members of your team.